105 Years of JLW in Washington, DC

 2017-2018 marks 105 years of service to the Washington, DC, community.
 Our League and its impact on the community have expanded so much over the past 105 years.
 To honor our past and our present, JLW will be celebrating the great work our volunteers and the diverse and critical ways in which we serve our community today.

-We invite you to take part in the celebration by joining us for a 105th Anniversary Celebration on Friday, October 27, and by following and participating in our 105 Acts of Service social media celebration.
+Check out pictures from our 105th Anniversary Celebration, which took place on Friday, October 27, and join the celebration all year by following and participating in our 105 Acts of Service social media celebration.